raulpopa/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 2. Use the credentials of **Alex** and log in to the application two times.

     !!! info
         You will be prompted for the second step on both occasions.
 TypingDNA requires two initial enrollments to register the user’s typing pattern.
-You can change the number of minimum initial enrollments required in the API settings of the [typingDNA dashboard](https://www.typingdna.com/clients/).
+You can change the number of minimum initial enrollments required in the API settings of the [TypingDNA dashboard](https://www.typingdna.com/clients/).

 3. Log in for the third time with Alex's credentials.

     !!! info
-        From this log in attempt and beyond, typingDNA will analyze your typing pattern against the registered typing pattern of the account.
+        From this log in attempt and beyond, TypingDNA will analyze your typing pattern against the registered typing pattern of the account.
 TOTP will only be prompted if your typing pattern does not match the typing pattern registered in Alex's account.